 The Forward Prizes for Poetry Ceremony

-> Join James Naughtie, broadcaster and jury chair, as he hosts the presentation of the UK and Ireland’s most coveted poetry prizes.
+Join broadcaster and jury chair James Naughtie, and poet Rachel Long, as they host the presentation of the UK and Ireland’s most coveted poetry prizes.

-> The Forward Prizes are an unmissable fixture on the literary calendar and a celebration for those who love contemporary poetry.
+The Forward Prizes are an unmissable fixture on the literary calendar and a celebration for those who love contemporary poetry.

 Along with Naughtie, this year’s judges – poets Pascale Petit, Leontia Flynn and Shivanee Ramlochan, plus critic Tristram Fane Saunders – read 231 poetry collections and 202 nominated single poems to find the most exciting poetry published in the British Isles.